Updated: 4 days ago

 Genetic information can be accessed by commercially and publicly accessible records, such as journals, as long as the employer does not search for those sources in order to locate genetic information or access sources from which genetic information is likely to be obtained (such as blogs and online discussion groups focused on topics such as human genetic testing and genetic information).

-Genetic information may be obtained using a genetic monitoring program which controls the effects of certain substances in the workplace, where monitoring is mandated by law, or where the program is voluntary under carefully specified conditions.
+Genetic information may be obtained using a genetic monitoring program that controls the effects of certain substances in the workplace, where monitoring is mandated by law, or where the program is voluntary under carefully specified conditions.

 Acquisition of employee genetic information by employers engaged in law enforcement DNA testing as a forensic laboratory or identifying human remains is allowed.
 Still, genetic information may only be used to study quality control DNA markers to identify sample contamination.